How to Become a Tour Pilot in Hawaii - Steps, Reqs, Pay, Insider Info

 Can this Career Support you in Hawaii

-• On Kauai, expect a a bare bones studio apartment to be $2,000+ per month and a house to be $3,000 to $5,000 per month
+• On Kauai, expect a bare-bones studio apartment to be $2,000+ per month and a house to be $3,000 to $5,000 per month

 • Taxes are high, and food and gas are expensive.
-Many people shop at Costco for food and fuel.
+Many people shop at Costco for food and fuel

 • You’ll find that most people in the tourism industry in Hawaii have a side hustle.
 Marcus’ happens to be his videography gig, where he films and edits his guest’s flight experiences for a fee.
-If you want to earn more, get creative!
+If you want to earn more, hustle and get creative!

 Pros